Fractional forcing number of graphs: Main Result

 \end{example}

-\begin{corollary} For every integer $s$, there exists a graph $G$ such that the difference between forcing number and fractional forcing number of graph is $s$ and there exists a graph $G'$ such that this difference is $s+\frac{1}{2}$. \begin{proof} The disjoint union of graphs that showed in examples \ref{ex18} and \ref{ex19} gives the results. \end{proof} \end{corollary}
+\begin{coroll} For every integer $s$, there exists a graph $G$ such that the difference between the forcing number and the fractional forcing number of the graph is $s$ and there exists a graph $G'$ such that this difference is $s+\frac{1}{2}$. \end{coroll} \begin{prooff}

+The disjoint union of graphs each of which is isomorphic to one of the graphs shown in examples \ref{ex18} and \ref{ex19} gives the results. \end{prooff}